JSX001/SI1145_Test/README.md

 # SI1145_Test
+The SI1145 is a UV light sensing module, AdaFruit produce a version with a library and instruction for the Arduino.
+We wanted to use this with the Photon,
 Tests the SI1145 UV Sensor with the Photon, using the Adafruit_SI1145 Library

 The code contains a simple program which attemps to read the SI1145 UV data using the AdaFruit library.